Buffets sit in a gray area when it comes to tipping. You serve yourself, but staff still handle many parts of the experience behind the scenes.

 Tip: 15-20% (similar to regular restaurants)

-Buffet tipping is about matching the tip to the service, not the format.
+Buffet tipping is about matching the tip to the service you receive, not the restaurant format.
 Less service usually means a lower percentage, but it rarely means no tip at all.

 Pay attention to what staff handles during your meal.
 Drink service, plate clearing, and table upkeep all matter when deciding how much to leave.